andreasabel/inCode/entry/introducing-the-hamilton-library.md

 law](https://en.wikipedia.org/wiki/Kepler's_laws_of_planetary_motion#Second_law)).

-If we assume that the center of mass of the system is at $\langle 0, 0 \rangle$, then we can say that these coordinates as
+If we assume that the center of mass of the system is at $\langle 0, 0 \rangle$, then we can state these coordinates as

 $$
 \langle x_1, y_1 \rangle = \langle r_1 \cos (\theta), r_1 \sin (\theta) \rangle